betterscientificsoftware/PSIP-Tools/SoftwareTeamInterviewTemplate.md

 4. What do you consider unique about your team?

+**Project Profile**

+1. Library or application or both?

+1. Approximate lines of code?

+1. Number of repositories used?

+1. Languages used?

+1. Number of users?

+1. Release frequency, process and modality (source/binary)?

+1. Compilers and OS(s) supported?

+1. Modes/styles of parallelism?

+1. Other development logisitcs that may be unique to this project?

 **Development Topics**

 1. How does your team get an idea for working on a piece of software?